Resources

 General

-When purchasing new appliances and products for your home, look for the ENERGY STAR logo.
+When purchasing new energy-efficient appliances and products for your home, look for the ENERGY STAR logo.
 This logo means that the item has been independently certified and has undergone extensive testing to ensure that it will save energy and perform as expected.

 These can all add to your electric bill, and individual metering may help you better understand what each piece of equipment uses.
 Efficiency Smart offers a free meter loan program if you want to learn more about your equipment’s electricity usage.